 Truly Human Technology

-I gave a series of art talks in the high desert looking at what were bleeding-edge ideas and techniques.
+I gave a series of talks in the high desert examining bleeding-edge ideas and techniques across eras.

 "MIT gave me a new perspective of the social and ecological horizon.
 I learned that to be angry or unhappy is not enough.
-To give reality to one's social beliefs and sense of solidarity with fellow men, a disciplined, clear interpretation of the human condition is a must." —György Kepes
+To give reality to one's social beliefs and sense of solidarity with fellow men, a disciplined, clear interpretation of the human condition is a must."
+These words from Kepes capture technological capability meeting humanistic purpose.

-Project themes: Synthesis of technological innovation and humanistic purpose, light as a medium for expanded perception, place-responsive technological art.
+Themes: Art-science synthesis, innovation and humanistic purpose, light as a medium for expanded perception, place-responsive technological art, unexpected sites of experimentation.

-Images: Image: Kepes' Glow Column / Nishan Bichajian, Boston Museum of Science 1973, Eldred's installation at the Art Museum of South Texas, 1980.
-The top image is a multi-story kinetic light sculpture by my father, also create in the 1980s.
+Images: Kepes' Glow Column / Nishan Bichajian, Boston Museum of Science 1973, Eldred's installation at the Art Museum of South Texas, 1980.
+The top image is a multi-story kinetic light sculpture by my father, also created in the 1980s.

 Previous